-We are rural sociologists, with training and background in applied research on topics related to community and public health, the human dimensions of agriculture and natural resources, and rural community development.
+We are applied social scientists, with diverse training and background in applied research on topics related to behavioral health, public health, rural communities and human services, the human dimensions of agriculture and natural resources, economics, and community development.
 We work on topics that connect humans to the social and natural environments in which they live, and we take a broad, holistic understanding of how people and environments interact.
 Starting from deep experience in the social determinants of health, agricultural development, and the challenges facing rural communities in the US, we have continued to learn alongside clients as new projects and opportunities present themselves.

-We approach health as sociologists.
-Health is shaped the place where a person lives, the people they spend time with, and their cultural heritage and traditions.
-Our work has concentrated on behavioral health.
+We approach behavioral health as sociologists and epidemiologists.
+Behavioral health is shaped by the place where a person lives, the people they spend time with, and their cultural heritage and traditions.

 The environment is a source of livelihoods, resources, and physical and mental well-being.
 We address head-on the challenges and trade-offs associated with human interactions with the environment.